npfs/npfs.github.io/cca.md

 Click on **\'Restart\'** to return to start screen ready for your next call.

-If the caller answers no to all of the \'emergency check\' questions you will proceed to the next part of the assessment.
+If the Caller answers no to all of the \'emergency check\' questions you will proceed to the next part of the assessment.

 ### \'Recent Travel\' Questions

-The caller needs to confirm whether the patient has been abroard reecently and visited any country listed.
+The Caller needs to confirm whether the patient has been abroard reecently and visited any country listed.

-Recent Travel, if the caller cannot answer this question without help use the 'travel advice by country' link to help.
+Recent Travel, if the Caller cannot answer this question without help use the 'travel advice by country' link to help.

 If the Caller answers **\'yes\'** to any of these questions, record the answer and move on, you will advise them to contact their GP and 999 if their condition deteriorates.

 Click on \'Restart\' to return to start screen ready for your next call.

-If the caller answers no to all of the 'recent travel ' questions you will proceed to the next part of the assessment.
+If the Caller answers no to all of the 'recent travel ' questions you will proceed to the next part of the assessment.

 ### \'Clinical Assessment\' Questions